SkyTrain for Surrey, not LRT!

-While certain groups in the community are certainly entitled to believe that the "excitement is building" for the Surrey-Newton-Guildford LRT project, we here at SkyTrain for Surrey have observed that opposition to this Light Rail project is in fact rapidly growing.
-Over 3,500 people have signed our petition calling on TransLink to cancel this LRT in favour of a SkyTrain extension + BRT, and polls in the media consistently show that there is strong support for SkyTrain among news readers and the online community.
+While certain groups in the community are certainly entitled to believe that the “excitement is building” for the Surrey-Newton-Guildford LRT project, we here at SkyTrain for Surrey have observed that opposition to this Light Rail project is in fact rapidly growing.
+Over 3,500 people have signed our petition calling on TransLink to cancel this LRT in favour of an originally proposed SkyTrain extension + BRT, and media polls consistently show that there is strong support for SkyTrain among news readers.

 Even the Mayor of the City of Langley has stated that he would prefer a SkyTrain extension over an LRT.

 Despite this growing opposition, TransLink and the City have been content to start LRT-related early works projects – squandering tens of millions of your taxpayer dollars – even though the LRT project team has not provided a final cost estimate or a business case.

 Our campaign would like to share eight things you should know about the proposed Surrey LRT project:

 With a running right-of-way located entirely on city streets, crossing numerous major intersections, Light Rail Trains on Surrey’s LRT system will be limited to roadway speed limits of 50-60 km/h.

 We ran the numbers and found that with the travel time estimates that were posted by TransLink, Surrey’s LRT system will run at an average speed just 21.4 kilometers per hour – making it one of the slowest LRT systems in the country.
 This LRT will in fact be slower than many of the region’s existing bus routes, including existing B-Line routes and many of the new B-Line bus routes proposed.